jisaac89/Recoil/README.md

 * [Animate.css]
 * [Normalize.css]

-And of course big thanks to Bootstrap, Semantics UI, Googles Material UI for design inspirations!
+And of course big thanks to Twitter Bootstrap, Semantics UI, Apple and Google Material UI for design inspirations!

 ### Installation